Prince of Wales Theatre

 The theatre was added to the Theatres at Risk Register in 2025.

-The decision follows a council-commissioned review of the leisure, culture, and heritage provision in Cannock Chase, aimed at understanding where financial savings could be made.
+Faced with a £1.3m shortfall in its 2025 / 26 budget, Cannock Chase Council commissioned a review of its leisure, culture and heritage provision to find savings.
 Unfortunately, the report failed to capture the essential benefits of the theatre to residents of Cannock including the effect on health and wellbeing, and its positive impact on the local economy.
+A survey of all council-owned leisure services buildings to assess the council’s future maintenance liabilities recommended closure of the Museum of Cannock Chase and the Prince of Wales Theatre at the end of April 2025.

 Theatre potential

 The Prince of Wales Theatre is a valued cultural facility within Cannock with visitor numbers reported as over 70,000 per year.
-It has much local support, with an online petition to save the theatre gathering more than 19,000 signatures in two weeks.

 Current situation